Primary admission guidance

 Staff in the council's children's well-being directorate offer a friendly and efficient service to parents and also provide an additional important notes leaflet to highlight the points parents need to bear in mind when applying for a primary school place.

 If you need any further assistance, please contact Herefordshire Council's school admissions team using the contact details below.

 Further information before you apply

 Please download and read the following documents before making an application for a primary school place:

-- Information for parents - admission to primary school 2023
+- Information for parents - admission to primary school in 2024

 - Important notes when applying for a reception class place 2024